Lynch School Faculty Policies and Procedures Handbook

 - submit adequate course syllabi at the beginning of each semester for all courses to be taught that semester

-- provide a copy of each course syllabus, including the instructor’s office hours, for posting on the web PRIOR to the first meeting of the class
+- provide a copy of each course syllabus, including the instructor’s office hours, for posting on the web at least one month prior to the first meeting of the class

 - meet assigned classes as scheduled

 - observe academic regulations regarding such matters as examinations, cancellation of classes, and submission of grades